Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 The cooperation with Carbios means that Wankai has started to try to break out of the petrochemical system and enter a brand - new material path - recycled materials.

 The traditional PET industry is more like a one - way operating system: oil is consumed, materials are produced, used, and finally discarded.
-The whole process is one - way and consumptive, and growth can only be based on the continuous consumption of new resources.
+The entire process is one - way and consumptive, and growth can only be based on the continuous consumption of new resources.

 This change has directly reshaped the value logic of materials.
 The pricing of materials no longer mainly depends on oil prices and energy costs but more on recycling efficiency, technological capabilities, and the operating costs and stability of the system itself.